Introduction to Deep Learning Model

 How to Create Deep Learning Model?

 Deep Learning Model is created using neural networks.
 It has an Input layer, Hidden layer, and output layer.
-The input layer takes the input, the hidden layer process these inputs using weights which can be fine-tuned during training and then the model would give out the prediction that can be adjusted for every iteration to minimize the error.
+The input layer takes the input, the hidden layer process these inputs using weights that can be fine-tuned during training, and then the model would give out the prediction that can be adjusted for every iteration to minimize the error.
 For example, you can create a sequential model using Keras whereas you can specify the number of nodes in each layer.

 from keras.models import Sequential